cloudfoundry-attic/cf-release/README.md

 ## OSS Contributions

-The Cloud Foundry team uses Gerrit, a code review tool that originated in the Android Open Source Project.
-We also use GitHub as an official mirror, though all pull requests are accepted via Gerrit.
+The Cloud Foundry team uses GitHub and accepts contributions via [pull request](https://help.github.com/articles/using-pull-requests)

 Follow these steps to make a contribution to any of our open source repositories:

-1. Complete our CLA Agreement for [individuials](http://www.cloudfoundry.org/individualcontribution.pdf) or [corporations](http://www.cloudfoundry.org/corpcontribution.pdf)
+1. Complete our CLA Agreement for [individuals](http://www.cloudfoundry.org/individualcontribution.pdf) or [corporations](http://www.cloudfoundry.org/corpcontribution.pdf)
-1. Sign up for an account on our public Gerrit server at http://reviews.cloudfoundry.org/
-1. Create and upload your public SSH key in your Gerrit account profile
 1. Set your name and email

 		git config --global user.name "Firstname Lastname"
 		git config --global user.email "your_email@youremail.com"

-Install our gerrit-cli gem:

-		gem install gerrit-cli

-Clone the cf-release repo and download submodules:
+Fork the repo

-		gerrit clone ssh://reviews.cloudfoundry.org:29418/cf-release
-		cd cf-release
-		./update

-Make your changes, commit, and push to gerrit:
+Make your changes on a topic branch, commit, and push to github and open a pull request.

-		git commit
-		gerrit push

-Once your commits are approved by our Continuous Integration Bot (CI Bot) as well as our engineering staff, return to the Gerrit interface and MERGE your changes.
-The merge will be replicated to GitHub automatically at [http://github.com/cloudfoundry/](https://github.com/cloudfoundry/).
-If you get feedback on your submission, we recommend squashing your commit with the original change-id.
-See the squashing section here for more details: [http://help.github.com/rebase/](http://help.github.com/rebase/).
+Once your commits are approved by Travis CI and reviewed by the core team, they will be merged.